- 1 Introduction

 - worsen with viral infections

-- Typical symptoms are wheezing, shortness of breath, chest tightness, cough
+- Such as wheezing, short of breath, chest tightness, cough

 - Evidence of variable expiratory airflow limitation